PoisotLab/2015_ms_datamining/ms.md_m.md

 build climatic envelope models for each species.
-These models tend to be more conservative than alternate modeling strategies, in that they predict smaller range sizes [@hijmans_ace], but they also perform well overall for presence-only data [@elith_nmi].
+These models tend to be more conservative than alternate modeling strategies, in that they predict smaller range sizes [@hijmans_ace], but they also perform well overall for presence-only data [@elith_nmi; @elith_tht].
 The output of these models is, for species $i$, the probability of an observation $\mathrm{P}(i)$ within each pixel.
-We appreciate that this is a coarse analysis, but its purpose is only to highlight how the different data can be combined.
+We appreciate that this is a coarse analysis, but its purpose is to highlight how to combine different data.
 A discussion of the limitations of this approach is given below.

 The code to reproduce this analysis is in the `2_get_sdm.r` suppl. file.